mattoverby/admm-elastic/README.md

 # NOTE

 This code is a bit outdated and I'll be modifying it to include material from our recent [IEEE TVCG paper](http://ieeexplore.ieee.org/document/7990052).
-Further, I believe there to be some bugs.
+Also, I believe there to be some bugs.
 If you plan to use this code for comparison, I ask that you please wait little while for me to fix up some issues.

 # admm-elastic